Policy

 Posted on:

 The Borough won’t tell you, and no longer wants to know Jenkintown Borough does not know what you paid for their sidewalks, and at some point this past summer, it decided not to care.
-Up until at least April 1 of this year, the permit form that residents completed before they […]
+Up until at least April 1 of this year, the permit form that residents completed before they could proceed with their sidewalk or curb repair, asked for the “Cost of work”.
+Apparently that information is not compiled, […]

 Latest News